MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/new_indices_tutorial.md

 simplify(ans)
 ```

-Now we also want to subdivide the `OccupiedOrbital` and `OccupiedOrbital`
+Now we also want to subdivide the `VirtualOrbital` and `OccupiedOrbital`
 index spaces into active and inactive subspaces, so we define these spaces

 ```@repl 1